GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 I also HIGHLY recommend installing VB-CABLE: https://www.vb-audio.com/Cable/index.htm#DownloadCable

-As this software ONLY accepts input(mics) audio streams for now.
+As this software ONLY accepts input(mics) audio streams on Windows for now.

-Without it you might not be able to select speaker's audio or even start the program at ALL because it also uses Windows audio APIs that meld better with PortAudio.
+Without it you might not be able to select your speaker's audio or even start the program at ALL because it also uses Windows audio APIs that meld better with PortAudio.

-Using VB-CABLE:
+Setting up VB-CABLE in 5 steps:
-After installing VB-CABLE go into the sound control panel and set "CABLE Input" as your default playback device.
+1. After installing VB-CABLE go into the sound control panel or by running "control.exe mmsys.cpl"
+2. Set "CABLE Input" as your default playback device.
+3. Switch to the "Recording" tab and go in "CABLE Output" Properties.
-Then in "CABLE Output" Properties check the box "Listen to this device" to your speakers you normally use.
+4. Under the tab "Listen" check the box "Listen to this device"
+5. Finally in the "Playback through this device:" select the speakers you normally use.

 Then, if you like to use your speaker's audio just select any "CABLE Output" device in ReVidia.